0x4d52/pl-nk/README.md

 Doxygen-generated API documentation available [here](http://0x4d52.github.io/pl-nk/doc/html/).

 Since pl-nk may be used as a JUCE (http://juce.com) module, the easiest way to get started with pl-nk is to use it with JUCE and add the `plnk` directory as a JUCE module.
 The only caveats are that:

-1. You must disable JUCE_USE_OGGVORBIS in the Introjucer within the juce_audio_formats module (since Plank already includes Ogg Vorbis support)
+1. You must disable JUCE_USE_OGGVORBIS in the Introjucer within the juce_audio_formats module (since Plank already includes Ogg Vorbis support).
 2. You must add a preprocessor definition to the Introjucer project PLONK_AUDIOHOST_JUCE=1 to use the JUCE audio host.

 You can, of course, also us pl-nk independently of JUCE, which might be more appropriate for you licensing needs.